Table of contents

 If you have a POS that can only accept credit cards and cash, you’ll probably have to buy a new one in the near future.
 That’s because Apple Pay (and NFC payments generally) is poised for mass adoption.
 BI Intelligence forecasts that U.S. in-store mobile payments will grow from $120 billion in 2016 to $808 billion by 2019.

 This predicted surge is likely due to the fact that NFC mobile payments are a far better payment experience than EMV chip cards (while offering the same security benefits).
 We’ve seen this trend in countries that have already transitioned to chip cards.
 In Australia, 60 percent of transactions are now contactless.
 And in the UK, one in eight purchases in December 2015 used contactless technology.

 You’re hosting a pop-up, which means you’re already on point with the hottest retail trends.
 So why not update your POS to match that branding?
 Accepting mobile payments like Apple Pay will keep your business current with the latest and greatest retail technology.
 It’ll also provide customers with the most secure, seamless payment experience out there.

 You’re probably thinking: Won’t getting a POS that can accept Apple Pay cost me an arm and a leg?
-Luckily, no. The new Square contactless and chip reader is just $49 and works with the mobile device you already have.
+Luckily, no. Square Reader for contactless and chip works with the mobile device you already have.
 It accepts EMV chip cards and NFC mobile payments, keeping your business both ahead of the curve and secure.